-In this article we’ll discuss about basic rules of composition in photography.
-Shooting is, for the most part, a creative process in which the photographer reflects his idea.
+In this article, we’ll discuss the basic rules of composition in photography.
+Photography is, for the most part, a creative process in which the photographer reflects his idea.
 Professionals, without hesitation, can expose the correct composition of the frame when shooting, after which it remains only to achieve the desired artistic effect.
-But for a beginner with a good camera and a brilliant idea for shooting, getting a good photo can be difficult, even if he understands how to get the right idea.
-So that even the most experienced photographer can get correctly composed shots, there are basic rules for composition in photography.
+But for a beginner with a good camera and a brilliant idea for shooting, getting a good photo can be tricky, even if he understands all camera features and functions.
+So here are 5 basic rules of composition in photography by using them even the most newbie photographer can get correctly composed shots.

 Why It is Important to Know the Rules of Composition?

-Artistic photographs based on just one idea can turn out to be very beautiful and interesting.
-But sometimes simple mistakes can drastically ruin the result of the shooting, despite the excellent camera and huge enthusiasm.
-To prevent this from happening, it is important to learn the basic rules of composition.
-This will help not only to better translate your ideas into the picture, but also raise the level of the master.
+Artistic photographs based on just one idea can turn out to be very beautiful and exciting.
+But sometimes simple mistakes can drastically ruin the result of the shooting, despite the excellent camera and enormous enthusiasm.
+To prevent this, it is crucial to learn the basic rules of composition.
+This will help translate your ideas into the picture better and raise the level of expertise.

 1. Golden Ratio or Rule of Thirds

-There is also a simplified version of this principle called the principle of thirds.
-In this case, the photo is divided into 9 already equal parts by lines, the intersections of which are the visual centers.
-This approach to photography is much easier, because mentally drawing a frame into equal segments is easier, and most cameras have the ability to shoot with such a grid on the screen.
+There is also a simplified version of this principle called the rule of thirds.
+In this case, the photo is divided into nine already equal parts bylines, the visual centers' intersections.
+This approach to photography is much easier because mentally drawing a frame into equal segments is easier.
+Most cameras can shoot with such a grid on the screen.

 2. Diagonal Rule

 Depending on the direction of the diagonal, different effects may be created in the picture.
-When taking pictures, you can give the impression that the subject is moving up or down, fast or slow.
-Also, diagonal lines can be used as guidelines to the main object.
+When taking photos, you can impress that the subject moves up or down, fast or slow.
+Also, diagonal lines can be used as guidelines for the main object.

 3. Direction Rule

-This principle also applies to photographs where there is no dynamics.
-The role can be played by the direction of the gaze, hands and other objects in the frame.
-It is important to keep this in mind when photographing if the photograph is to have a certain mood.
-The main thing to remember is that the direction to the right causes’ positive emotions, and to the left – negative ones.
+This principle also applies to photographs where there are no dynamics.
+The role can be played by the direction of the gaze, hands, and other objects in the frame.
+It is essential to keep this in mind when photographing if the photograph is to have a certain mood.
+The main thing to remember is that the direction to the right causes positive emotions, and to the left - negative ones.

 4. Background Rule

 In addition to foreign objects, uneven backgrounds can ruin the image.
-If there are any lines on it, passing through the entire frame, they can divide the picture into parts.
+If any lines are passing through the entire frame, they can divide the picture into parts.
 This will adversely affect the composition of the frame.
-It is always important to notice such little things, because if you do not play around with foreign objects when photographing, this can introduce the wrong meaning into the photo.
+It is always important to notice such little things because if you do not play around with foreign objects when photographing, this can introduce the wrong meaning into the photo.

 5. Spatial Boundary Rule

-Whether you’re shooting one main subject or a landscape, it’s important to leave enough space for the viewer.
-When shooting portrait photography, don’t fill the entire shot with the model, leaving only a little space around the edges.
-This disturbs the composition and will look cumbersome, and it will be extremely difficult to consider the model.
-It is very important to follow this rule of composition when taking photos and leave enough space around the subject to allow the viewer to look at it in a familiar way.
+Whether you're shooting one main subject or a landscape, it's essential to leave enough space for the viewer.
+When shooting portrait photography, don't fill the entire shot with the model, leaving only a little space around the edges.
+This disturbs the composition and will look cumbersome, and it will be challenging to consider the model.

 Do You Always Need to Use the Rules of Composition in Photography?